 Are you an education major considering teaching in an urban school setting but have never experienced the inner city?
 Are you a science major who would like to volunteer your lab skills for an exciting project at a research institute?
 Are you a religion major who would like to spend some reflective time at a monastery?

 With a Summer Discovery Grant, current first year or sophomore students have the opportunity to design their own 4-6 week summer experience to explore the relationship between vocation and faith.
 A Summer Discovery Grant may help you discover your calling!
 Up to two students will be awarded grants in the amount of $1,500.
 Grant funds are provided by the Karl Schultz Discovery Funds, an endowment established through the gift of Bluffton alumnus, Karl Schultz.

-Kayla Craig, a sophomore Psychology and Social Work double major from Tallmadge, Ohio, will spend time with Child Guidance Family Solutions, EMERGE Ministries/ EMERGE Counseling Service, Akron Children's Hospital Medical Center, Summit Co.
+Kayla Craig, a sophomore psychology and social work double major from Tallmadge, Ohio, spent time with Child Guidance Family Solutions, EMERGE Ministries/ EMERGE Counseling Service, Akron Children's Hospital Medical Center, Summit Co.
 Juvenile Court - Crossroads Program, Ashland County Lifeworx, and Tarry House.

-Chay Reigle, a junior Public Relations major from Ada, Ohio, plans to provide various public relations necessities for the TLU shelter in Bluffton.
+Chay Reigle, a junior Public Relations major from Ada, Ohio, provided various public relations necessities for the TLU shelter in Bluffton.
 In addition to this work during these weeks, Chay will attend the Mennonite USA Convention to assist with the media coverage there.

 Guidelines for eligibility

 - An interest in designing an experience for yourself that will allow you to creatively explore vocation

 - Open to current first years or sophomores with a declared major